 Consultation Procedure

-When you arrive at your skin consultation, the specialists will discuss your concerns and analyse your skin.
+When you arrive at your one-one-one skin consultation, our specialists will discuss all your concerns with you and do a thorough skin analysis.
 The therapist will then prepare a customised skin regimen programme to target your specific needs.

-Please note that the treatment for acne is a continuous regime programme.
-You have to keep the acne condition under control and clear up the damage caused by previous acne breakouts.
+Please note that the best treatment for acne is a continuous regime programme.
+We advise you with the best regime to help keep your acne condition under control and clear up the damage caused by previous acne breakouts.